-Local people earlier believed that the giant hole in Qara Mountains has been created by meteorite.
-But in reality this gap was formed by groundwater, by karst processes.
+Local people earlier believed that the giant hole in Qara Mountains has been created by a meteorite.
+But in reality, this gap was formed by groundwater, by karst processes.

-Walls of sinkhole contain multiple dripstone formations – stalactites, stalagmites and others.
-These formations are located at different height – they might testify that earlier, when the ceiling of this void was not collapsed, here was cave – and this cave eroded downwards.
+Walls of sinkhole contain multiple dripstone formations – stalactites, stalagmites, and others.
+These formations are located at a different height – they might testify that earlier, when the ceiling of this void was not collapsed, here was cave – and this cave eroded downwards.

 Some even believe that the passages of Tawi Atair are connected with Teiq sinkhole.

 Tawi Atair is well known to local people since ancient times.
 During harsh winters people even lived inside the sinkhole, on the inner edge of this abyss where the temperature is more or less stable throughout the year.

 Name of the sinkhole in Arabic sounds similar to "well of the birds".
 This name is well suited because there are very many birds living in this sinkhole.